0xRampey/blog/content/about/about.md

 Hi there, my name is Prudhvi Rampey.
-I'm currently interested in privacy, P2P networks, mechanism design and zero-knowledge proofs.
-I'm also a big fan of Rust and its community.
+I'm currently working at the intersection of distributed systems, web assembly and zero-knowledge proofs.

 Some things I believe in:
-- Blockchains incentivize people towards programmable goals.
+- Shared, distributed ledgers bring people together to do absolutely anything.
-- Building and writing are the best ways to learn.
+- Prove once, verify anywhere, trust no one.
-- Users always follow the path of least cost.
+- Failing gracefully is the key to growth in the gym, in life and in Rust.
-- Failing gracefully is the key to growth, in the gym, in life and in Rust.
+- Users will always follow the path of least cost and most convenience.

-I run crypto experiments at [Lever Capital](https://github.com/LeverCapital/anon-my-rpc).
-Also did some blockchain stuff at OpenPool and Pocket Network.
-Check my resume [here](https://www.dropbox.com/scl/fi/ynzqdzz7llav08ut8ock3/Blockchain_Resume.pdf?rlkey=59cfr5atwzvd8fjciwzacl1p1&dl=0) for more info.
+During the day, I help developers build software on Ethereum using their favourite language, at [Stackr Labs](https://stf.xyz).
+In my spare time, I conduct crypto experiments at [Lever Capital](https://github.com/LeverCapital/anon-my-rpc).